AndyDeng336462/AAE1001-w1-group-member-/README.md

 We rewrite sample codes to compute obstacles and 2 cost-intensive areas in our map,

 where it requires more time for aircrafts to travel in these cost-intensive areas.
+Also, we added a cost saving area which is a jetstream.
+Aircraft could speed up and reduce their cost consumption.

 ![international-flight-planning-101](https://github.com/user-attachments/assets/b3725ff7-f0d3-4bcd-a8ce-2fbfda2bde82)